Write and record the development of technology with deep insight

 Conclusion

 Errors in CNC machining are critical factors influencing processing accuracy and quality.
-By understanding and identifying these nine errors—machine tool manufacturing errors, tool geometry errors, fixture geometry errors, positioning errors, process-induced deformation errors, thermal deformation errors, adjustment errors, measurement errors, and internal stress—we can take corresponding preventive and corrective measures to enhance machining accuracy and production efficiency.
+By identifying these nine errors—machine tool manufacturing, tool geometry, fixture geometry, positioning, process-induced deformation, thermal deformation, adjustment, measurement, and internal stress—we can implement preventive and corrective measures to improve machining accuracy and production efficiency.